SAMMISolutions/docs/doc_posts/_commands-introduction/purple-commands.md

 The variable name listed in the Save Variable box of these commands (if present) will not be returned immediately, meaning commands ahead run before it's returned.
 As such, you must [Wait until the variable exists](wait#waituntilvariableexists) to halt your button until the response is recieved.
 Please note that this variable must not be a variable that already exists, otherwise the `Wait Until Variable Exists` command will not run.

-{% include alert.html text='It is common to add a `Delete Variable` command to delete the variable you are waiting for *before* the async command to ensure fresh data is waited for.' type="warning" %}
+{% include alert.html text='It is common to add a <code>Delete Variable</code> command to delete the variable you are waiting for <i>before</i> the async command to ensure fresh data is waited for.' type="warning" %}

 {% include image.html w="75" src="purple-commands.png" alt="SAMMI Purple Commands" %}